Evidence-informed guides · Plain language · No hype

 Your First 3 Days With a Mindfulness App on Android

-Your first 3 days with a mindfulness app on Android should be small enough that you can finish them even on a busy day.
-Three to five minutes counts as real practice, especially when you are learning how to notice and return.
+Your first 3 days with a mindfulness app on Android should be easy enough to complete on an ordinary busy day.
+Three to five minutes still counts as real practice, especially when you are learning the basic loop: feel the breath, notice distraction, and come back without making it a verdict on your focus.

 Day 2: Try a 5-minute guided body scan and add a second reminder.
 Feet warming inside wool socks can be enough to hold attention for a few breaths.